MichaelRFox/fxToolTip.js/README.md

 The [fxToolTip.create()](#fxToolTip.create) method also appends two div elements to the document body element:

-* The first div element is created with the class name "fxToolTip" and is the container for all tooltips in the document
+* The first div element is created with the class name 'fxToolTip' and is the container for all tooltips in the document
 * The second div element is permanently hidden and is used internally to size objects

 *note*:  The classes and div elements are created only once and shared by all of the tooltips